prarthitshah899/task-management-fullstack/task-management-frontend/README.md

 # Getting Started with Create React App

-Frontend is written in the React
-Please follow the below steps

 ### prerequisite :- node's latest version with node package manager's latest version as well

 You can check both the versions by running below command